 In January 1975 the first conference on dark matter was held in Tallinn, Estonia.
 The rumour on dark matter had spread around the astronomical community and, in contrast to conventional local astronomy conferences, leading Soviet astronomers and physicists attended.
 The main topics was the possible nature of the dark matter.
-It was evident that a stellar origin is almost excluded, but a gaseous corona also has difficulties.
+It was evident that a stellar origin is almost excluded, 33 but a fully gaseous corona also has difficulties, as shown by Komberg and Novikov.
+37 The problems with baryon nucleosynthesis constraints were discussed by Zeldovich.
 So the nature of DM was not clear.

 The next dark matter discussion was in July 1975 during the Third European Astronomical Meeting in Tbilisi, Georgia, where a full session was devoted to the dark matter problem.
 Here the principal discussion was between the supporters of the classical paradigm with conventional mass estimates of galaxies, and of the new one with dark matter.
-The major arguments supporting the classical paradigm were summarised by Gustav Tammann.35 The most serious arguments were: Big Bang nucleosynthesis suggests a low-density Universe with the density parameter $\Omega \approx 0.05$; the smoothness of the Hubble flow also favours a low-density Universe.
+The major arguments supporting the classical paradigm were summarised by Gustav Tammann.38 The most serious arguments were: Big Bang nucleosynthesis suggests a low-density Universe with the density parameter $\Omega \approx 0.05$; the smoothness of the Hubble flow also favours a low-density Universe.